rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAws.md

 - There is a single argument of type FinalizeAwsCloudAccountProtectionInput.
 - Returns FinalizeAwsCloudAccountProtectionReply.
-### nativeprotectionaccountadd
-This endpoint is deprecated.

-- There is a single argument of type AwsNativeProtectionAccountAddRequest.
-- Returns AwsNativeProtectionAccountAddResponse.
 ### patchauthenticationserverbasedcloudaccount
 Updates authentication server-based AWS cloud account.
 Use this mutation to update account details related to role name, certificates, features.
 The mutation can update one or more certificates associated to an account in a single request.
 All input fields except account identifier are optional so that any combination of account attributes can be updated in a single call.
 If none of the optional fields are provided in the input then no updates are performed, and the response does not contain any error message.